Become part of the Screen School

 You should take great care when writing your personal statement to ensure that it is well written, clear and free of any spelling mistakes.
 It is your biggest chance to impress the team by demonstrating your appreciation of what the course can offer you and how you feel it can help you in the future.
 It is also an opportunity for you to state what you feel you would bring to the course.

-If invited for an interview, applicants must bring examples of their film work on USB/memory stick, and/or as portfolio form which consists of photographs, sketchbooks and other two dimensional work.
+If invited for an interview at the college, applicants must bring examples of their film work on USB/memory stick, and/or as portfolio form which consists of photographs, sketchbooks and other two dimensional work.

 You will need to prepare up to 3 minutes of footage for an interview, and are advised to show sections of completed film, rather than a specially edited showreel.
 In some cases, in the absence of film work, we will consider photographic work in cases of applicants wanting particularly to pursue cinematography.

 If invited for interview you can prepare yourself in advance by thinking of questions that you may have for the course leader.
 The interview will be relatively informal and will take place at the College in Elephant & Castle.

 Applicants are admitted to the course having fulfilled the necessary entry requirements and on the basis of their potential to benefit from the programme.